 It does not bode well for a bright future, but just the opposite, despite what our circus-master president says.

-Posted by Jim W. Dean, Managing Editor on April 5, 2017, With 571 Reads Filed under Government & Politics.
+Posted by Jim W. Dean, Managing Editor on April 5, 2017, With 581 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.